-This paper analyzes the relationship between monetary policy and financial stability in the Banking Union.
-There is no uniform global model regarding the relationship between monetary policy-making on the one hand, and prudential supervision on the other.
+This paper analyzes the relationship between monetary policy and prudential supervision in the Banking Union.
+There is no uniform global model regarding the relationship between monetary policy on the one hand, and prudential supervision on the other.
 Before the crisis, EU Member States followed different approaches, some of them uniting monetary and supervisory functions in one institution, others assigning them to different, neatly separated institutions.
 The financial crisis has underlined that monetary policy and prudential supervision deeply affect each other, especially in case of systemic events.
-Even in normal times, monetary and supervisory decisions might conflict with each other.
-After the crisis, some jurisdictions have moved towards a more holistic approach under which monetary policy takes supervisory considerations into account, while supervisory decisions pay due regard to monetary policy.
+Even in normal times, monetary and supervisory decisions might corroborate each other, or get into conflict.
+After the crisis, some jurisdictions have moved towards a more holistic approach under which monetary policy takes considerations of financial stability into account, while supervisory decisions pay due regard to price stability.

 The Banking Union puts prudential supervision in the hands of the European Central Bank (ECB), the institution responsible for monetary policy.
 Nevertheless, at its establishment there was the political understanding that the ECB should follow a policy of meticulous separation in the discharge of its different functions.
-This raises the question whether the ECB may pursue a holistic approach to monetary policy and supervisory decision-making, respectively.
-On the basis of a purposive reading of the monetary policy mandate and the SSM Regulation, the paper answers this question in the affirmative.
-Effective monetary policy (or supervision) requires financial stability (or smooth monetary policy transmission).
+This raises the question whether the ECB may still pursue a holistic approach to monetary policy and prudential supervision, respectively.
+On the basis of a purposive reading of the monetary policy and supervisory mandates of the ECB, the paper answers this question in the affirmative.
+Effective monetary policy (or supervision) requires financial stability (or price stability).
 Moreover, without a holistic approach, the SSM Regulation is more likely to provoke the adoption of mutually defeating decisions by the Governing Board.
 The reputation of the ECB would suffer considerably under such a situation – in a field where reputation is of paramount importance for effective policy.

-Keywords: Banking Union, Single Supervisory Mechanism, Monetary Policy, Financial Stability, European Central Bank, Economic and Monetary Union, Time Inconsistency, Democratic Legitimacy
+Keywords: Banking Union, Monetary Policy, Financial Stability, Single Supervisory Mechanism, Democratic Legitimacy

 Suggested Citation: Suggested Citation